-On August 13, 2021, upon the dissolution of THIO and merger into MAIA (see Note 1), a founder's 612,500 fully vested THIO restricted shares were cancelled and the founder was issued 612,500 MAIA restricted shares.
-Additionally, in accordance with the founder's original award, the founder was also issued 87,500 MAIA restricted shares which vest ratably each quarter through June 30, 2022 to replace the equivalent number of unvested THIO restricted shares.
-The remaining unvested shares in the above table as of December 31, 2021 are related to the founder's unvested restricted shares only.
+During the year ended December 31, 2021, MAIA recognized \$202,500 of stock compensation expense related to 112,500 of MAIA's restricted shares granted to the founders.
+On August 13, 2021, upon the dissolution of THIO and merger into MAIA (see Note 1), a founder's 612,500 fully vested THIO restricted shares were canceled and the founder was issued 612,500 MAIA restricted shares.

+Additionally, in accordance with the founder's original award, the founder was also issued 87,500 MAIA restricted shares which vested ratably each quarter through April 1, 2022 to replace the equivalent number of unvested THIO restricted shares.
+There are no unvested shares as of December 31, 2022 related to the founder's restricted shares.
+During the 12 months ended December 31, 2022, MAIA recognized \$52,500 of expense related to restricted stock for the year ended 2022.